 The same NIH study referenced earlier suggests that we can improve upon the patient telehealth experience.
 Many of the technical difficulties referenced by patients related to the set-up required to join a video visit.
 This is where OhMD differs from other telehealth solutions.

 A recent article from Quality Management in Health Care discusses the benefits of what they call Tele-Untethered care.
-Like telemedicine, patients are able to receive care virtually.
+Like telemedicine, tele-untethered care allows patients to receive virtual care.
 In this case, “untethered” refers to the fact that there is no virtual waiting room.
-The data showed that tele-untethered care saved providers and patients mass amounts of time.
+The data showed that tele-untethered patient care saved care providers and patients alike mass amounts of time.

 The experience of sitting in a waiting room, in-person or virtually, is a major driver for patient dissatisfaction.
-Using a Tele-Untethered option cut out the waiting room, and vastly bettered the patient experience.
+Using a tele-untethered option cut out the waiting room and vastly bettered the patient experience and increased patient satisfaction.
 As long as the patient had their smartphone handy, they were able to go about their day as they normally would until they got a text notification that their provider was ready for their visit.

 The OhMD video visit couldn’t be easier.
-Patients receive a text message with a link to their visit.
+Patients receive a text message with a link to their visit when their provider is ready.
 Once they open up the link, they will be brought right to their provider.
-No logins, no virtual waiting room, just high quality care and a great patient experience.
+No logins, no virtual waiting room, just high quality patient care and a great patient experience.